 The Welsh government is committed to creating a continuous 850-mile path around the entire coastline of Wales by 2012.
 Work has been proceeding apace over the last few years, with missing sections completed between Prestatyn and Llandudno, Amroth and Pendine, Burry Port and Llanelli, Llanmadoc and Port Eynon, Port Talbot and Porthcawl and Aberthaw and Barry.
 Even the tricky Flintshire coast between Connah’s Quay and Point of Ayr is being dealt with, but I fear that there’s a section that will frustrate the whole project: the Cardiff coast.

 Yes: Cardiff has a coast.
 You wouldn’t know it though, because strenuous efforts are devoted to making sure nobody is aware of its existence.
-The south-east facing 3 miles of coastline between the mouths of the Taff and Rhymni rivers is practically impossible to access unless you are prepared to trespass, sneak around the back of grim workshops and scramble over litter-encrusted mounds*.
+The south-east facing, three-mile stretch of coastline between the mouths of the Taff and Rhymni rivers is practically impossible to access unless you are prepared to trespass, sneak around the back of grim workshops and scramble over litter-encrusted mounds*.
 Then, quite suddenly, there it is before you: Cardiff’s forbidden and forsaken foreshore.